 If you have recently bought a product from a business that develops a fault, you generally have the right to a replacement, free repair or a full refund.
-Older purchases should still last a suitable amount of time and remain defect free for the period of it's guarantee or warranty.
+Older purchases should still last a suitable amount of time and remain defect free for the period of its guarantee or warranty.

 - Get in contact with the retailer and inform them you would like a full refund.
 As long as the item is obviously faulty and it is within 30 days since your purchase you should automatically be entitled to a refund.

-- Should the purchase date be over 30 days or the retailer refuses to deal with you, consult the manufacturers warranty to check that it is still covered and consider raising with them direct.
+- Should the purchase date be over 30 days or the retailer refuses to deal with you, consult the manufacturer's warranty to check that it is still covered and consider raising the matter with them direct.

-- If the manufacturer or retailer rejects your further request ask for a copy of their complaints procedure and write a formal letter to their dedicated customer care department, complaints team or a senior manager.
+- If the manufacturer or retailer rejects your request ask for a copy of their complaints procedure and write a formal letter to their dedicated customer care department, complaints team or a senior manager.

-- If after all these steps the supplier, manufacturer or retailer still does not offer a suitable refund or replacement then consider taking your case to the small claims court who can ultimately resolve your faulty product claim.
+If after all these steps the supplier, manufacturer or retailer still does not offer a suitable refund or replacement then you need to consider taking your case to the small claims court who can ultimately resolve your faulty product claim.
 But for this step you need to consider: